learn-co-curriculum/react-hooks-react-router-code-along/README.md

 we navigate to a specific user's profile page!
 Nice!

 >**Note**: You'll want to make sure you set up dynamic routes to work when
->somebody shares a URL to a dynamic endpoint,.
+>somebody shares a URL to a dynamic endpoint.
 There are a variety of ways to
 >handle this to make sure your app doesn't break when somebody initially loads
 >your app on a dynamic endpoint, rather than navigating to it internally.
 One
 >way is to use `fetch` within the component to fetch all requisite data, as